mpanighetti/install-or-defer/README.md

 - `HARD_RESTART_DELAY`

     The number of seconds to wait between attempting a soft restart and forcing a restart.

-- `WORKDAY_START_HR` and `WORKDAY_END_HR`

-    (optional) The hours that a workday starts and ends in your organization.
-These values must each be an integer between 0 and 23, and the end hour must be later than the start hour.
-If the update deadline falls within this window of time, it will be moved forward to occur at the end of the workday.
-If you want to use this functionality, uncomment both variables and set your desired values.

 ### Installer creation